For Professional Staff

 Career management skills

 The Study Assistance Scheme provides support for staff seeking to gain or upgrade a qualification.
-Details of the scheme are set out in the Study Assistant Guidelines for Professional, Security, Grounds and Document Services Staff (pdf 124kb download Adobe Acrobat) and Frequently Asked Questions.
+Details of the scheme are set out in the Study Assistant Guidelines for Professional, Security, Grounds and Document Services Staff (pdf 124kb download Adobe Acrobat) and Frequently Asked Questions (under review).

-Claims for study completed in the academic year are submitted to the Human Resource Unit by the end of February of the following year.
+Claims for study completed in the academic year are submitted to People Talent and Culture by the end of February of the following year.

 The Mentoring @ UniSA guide is written for both mentors and mentees and explores how mentoring can be arranged for the mutual benefit of the participant and the University.